Part One: Big L begins

 First voice, Paul Kaye.
 Photo from ‘Beat Wave’ magazine.

 Meanwhile Big L test transmissions began.
 The first, on 5th December, revealed problems which took almost a fortnight to fix.
-The tests resumed on 18th.
-Paul Kaye was
+The tests resumed on 16th.
+The following day Paul Kaye was

 Earl Richmond on a test transmission for Radio London, inadevertently revealing Tony Windsor's real name, on 19th December 1964,